ashwaqasiri/Arcade-Game/README.md

 #  Arcade Game Project

 Project 3 of Udacity's FEND.
 The task was to recreate a classic 2D arcade game.
+ You can find the live demo powered by GitHub Pages [here](https://ashwaqasiri.github.io/Arcade-Game/).

 ## Table of Contents